canada-ca/blog-dto/README.md

 #blog-dto

-Prep remove for the move
+Prep repo for the move